cloudsoft/brooklyn-hyperledger/README.md

 ## Instructions

-You can skip Step 1 if you already have Cloudsoft AMP
+You can skip Step 1 if you already have Cloudsoft AMP.

 ### Step 1: Get Cloudsoft AMP